 Tags: Advanced Refractory Metals, ARM, iridium, Iridium Properties, Iridium Uses, Iridium Uses & Properties, iridium uses and properties, powder metallurgy, Refractory Metals, The Ues of Iridium in Industrial Field, The Ues of Iridium in Medical Field, The Ues of Iridium in Science Field

 Metal with High Melting Point Many people know that the metal with the lowest melting point is mercury, which is the only metal that is liquid at room temperature.
-But when it comes to a metal with high melting point, probably not many people know the answer.
-That’s the reason why we’ve compiled this list of […]
+But when it comes to a metal with a high melting point, probably not many people know the answer.
+That’s the reason why we’ve compiled this list […]

 Tags: Chromium, Chromium (Cr), Hafnium, Hafnium (Hf), iridium, Iridium (Ir), Metal with High Melting Point, Metal with Highest Melting Point, Metal with the Highest Melting Point, Metals with High Melting Points, Molybdenum, Molybdenum (Mo), Niobium, Niobium (Nb), rhenium, Rhenium (Re), Rhodium, Rhodium (Rh), tantalum, Tantalum (Ta), titanium, Titanium (Ti), Top 10 Metals with High Melting Points, Tungsten, Tungsten (W)

 How Does Iridium Work in Modern Industries?
 How does iridium work In modern industries?
-If you are new to the world of the refractory metal iridium, you may ask such a question.
+If you are new to the world of refractory metal iridium, you may ask such a question.
 Actually, the high melting point, hardness, and corrosion resistance of Iridium and its alloys determine most of its applications.
-Iridium and especially iridium–platinum alloys or […]
+Iridium and especially iridium–platinum alloys or osmium–iridium […]

 Tags: Advanced Refractory Metals, ARM, iridium, iridium crucibles, iridium–platinum, iridium–platinum alloys, osmium–iridium alloys, platinum alloys, Pure Iridium, refractory metal iridium, Refractory Metals

 What Are the Special Applications of Iridium Alloy?
 The iridium alloy is an alloy containing other components of iridium.
-Most of them are brittle and difficult to process, which limits its application.
+Most of them are brittle and difficult to process, which limits their application.
 People use a small amount of tungsten or hafnium to improve the processing properties of iridium in production.
 Adding a small amount of aluminum, […]

 Tags: Applications of Iridium Alloy, iridium, iridium alloy, Iridium Alloys, iridium tungsten alloy, Iridium-cerium Alloy, Iridium-rhodium Alloy, Osmiridium Alloy, Special Applications of Iridium Alloy